solana-turbin3/Q4_25_Builder_Learnedprawn/capstone/block-buster/readme.md

 ## 🌐 Vision

-> _Block-Buster bridges the worlds of art and finance — letting audiences not just watch, but own the stories they believe in._
+> _Block-Buster bridges the worlds of art and finance, letting audiences not just watch, but own the stories they believe in._